 If you don't see a WordPress plugin guide that you're looking for, then please reach out to your team and let us know.
 All our WordPress content ideas are suggested by our users over the last 15+ years.

-Have you ever lost leads because your contact form was slow and clunky?
+Have you ever lost leads because your contact form was slow or required the whole page to reload?
 That’s a story we hear all too often.
-We’ve also experienced firsthand how frustrating traditional WordPress forms can be – both for us and our readers.
-AJAX forms solved this problem, and… Read More »
+We’ve also seen firsthand how frustrating traditional WordPress forms can be – both for site owners and their visitors.… Read More »

 Used to store interaction and conversion data for campaigns in conjunction with Revenue Attribution.